attemoi/MoistureBot/README.md

 ## Dependencies

-In order to run or build MoistureBot, you will need .NET 4.0 or [Mono ≥ 2.8](http://mono-project.com).
+In order to run or build MoistureBot, you will need .NET 4.5 or [Mono ≥ 3.0.0](http://mono-project.com).
 You can check your current Mono version by typing `mono --version` into your command line.

 ### Building on Linux

-Tested on: Debian GNU/Linux 7 (wheezy), Mono JIT compiler version 2.10.8.1 (Debian 2.10.8.1-8)
+Tested on: Debian GNU/Linux 8.5 (jessie), Mono JIT compiler version 3.2.8 (Debian 3.2.8+dfsg-10)

 ```
 cd ~
 git clone https://github.com/attemoi/MoistureBot.git
 cd MoistureBot
-xbuild
+xbuild /p:Configuration=Release
 ```

-After a successful build, the binaries will be in _MoistureBot/bin/Debug_ and can be run with `mono MoistureBot.exe`
+After a successful build, the binaries will be in _MoistureBot/bin/Release_ and can be run with `mono MoistureBot.exe`

 #### Possible issues
   - Nuget can't find referenced libraries: